 Edward Green

 Another premium Northamptonshire shoemaker, with history going back to 1890.
 Edward Green is a labour of love using only the finest materials for truly classic footwear.
 Notably a brand favoured by Ernest Hemingway and Edward, the Duke of Windsor.
 Trademark oak bark tanning is an Edward Green calling card.
-The Chelsea, made on the 202 last is the brand’s most popular cap-toed Oxford.
+The Berkeley, made on the elegant 82 last, is one of the brand’s most popular cap-toed Oxfords.
 A classic city shoe in handsome dark oak.

 Zegna